 Once you get stuck into Maps, however, the Touch Bar becomes far more interesting.
 Select any of the businesses found in that initial search, for instance, and you get a button to bring up directions to it, as well further controls to go to the firm's website, call (don't worry - a further confirmation is required before the call is actually placed through FaceTime audio, so you're unlikely to call by accident), favourite (or unfavourite) it, get more information and (very usefully) send the details to a contact.

-How to use Touch Bar on new MacBook Pro: Mail
+How to use Touch Bar on MacBook Pro 2016: Mail

 Mail is a really strong example of the Touch Bar's power, essentially bringing the convenience of iOS's QuickType predictive keyboard to Mac.
 As on iPhone, suggested words and emoji appear just above the keyboard, enabling you to rattle out emails more quickly.